Replay Protection

 • Expiration time has passed

-The first condition satisfied will invalidate further executions of the same tx.
+Any satisfied condition invalidates further executions of the same transaction.

 pub struct Tx {